will-leeson/will-leeson.github.io/_posts/2024-07-10-disertation.md

 I go back to my room, watch a video essay about some thing, I can't remember now and then, oh yeah I have a presentation in about 36 hours.

 The next day, I wake up, grab breakfast and coffee, and then I practice.
 I get through my presentation and I think I've got it down pretty good.
 I'm off book.
 I do some random tasks around town and do another run through.
 I grab dinner, say some affirmations in a mirror, and then I watch a The Birdcage.
 Its one of my favorite.
-For my money, its Nathan Land and Robin Williams at their best.
+For my money, its Nathan Lane and Robin Williams at their best.
 The movie unfolds, things start to go wrong and Robin Williams says "F*** it.
 It's one night.
 I can live through it."
 This resonated with me like you wouldn't believe.
 It's one presentation.
 I can live through it.

 The big day is here.
 So many anxious days and nights are behind me.
 I wake up and get ready for the day.
 I see the good people at the Seth Meyers and Lonely Island podcast have published an episode (Not a sponsor